 Dr. James Dickert and Dr. Agatha Lynn take a comprehensive approach to your dental care, taking into consideration oral health related concerns that can also affect your overall health and well being.
 Sleep disorders, especially sleep apnea, have been diagnosed at an increasing rate and can often be treated effectively with oral appliance therapy at West Ashley Family Dentistry.
-Characterized by loud snoring, sleep disorders can also lead to an increased risk for cardiovascular and systemic disease, including heart attack and stroke.
+According to the American Sleep Apnea Association, around 22 million people suffer from sleep apnea.
+Characterized by loud snoring, sleep disorders can also lead to an increased risk for cardiovascular and systemic disease, including heart attack and stroke and many other health complications that can impact the quality life.

 As your dentist, we have an in depth understanding of the entire occlusal system and function of the facial structure.
 We can work with you on an individual basis to determine your risk factors for a sleep disorder and discuss your symptoms.
 Identifying both the type of sleep disorder you may be suffering from as well as the underlying cause or risk factors is the key to providing effective care and improving your health.